The heroic last stand of the Samurai: The tragic failure of the Satsuma Rebellion

 What was the Satsuma Rebellion?

-The Satsuma Rebellion, also known as the Seinan War, was a conflict that took place in Japan from 1877 to 1878.
+The Satsuma Rebellion, also known as the Seinan War, was a conflict that took place in Japan from January to September of 1877, with some minor pockets of resistance lasting into 1878.

 It was a rebellion by the Satsuma domain against the Meiji government, which had recently implemented sweeping reforms and modernization efforts.